antimatter07/FsDet-car-stickers/README.md

-# Windshield-to-Sticker Detection (WiSDet)
+# Few-Shot Car Sticker Detection
-This repository contains the code used in the study **Few Shot Car Sticker Detection.** This study focuses on detecting tiny car stickers on images of cars with few annotated examples.
+This repository contains the code used in the study **Few-Shot Car Sticker Detection.** This study focuses on detecting tiny car stickers on images of cars with few annotated examples.
 A car sticker dataset was created through crowsourcing and this dataset serves as the training and testing data of this project.

 A two stage guided detection pipeline called **WiSDet (Windshield-to-Sticker Detection)**, is proposed for detecting car stickers on windshields.
 This pipeline first detects windshields then focuses sticker detection within the region.